Portugal Bike Tour

 From US $5750 per person

 4 star hotels, historic boutique hotels and comfortable country inns.

 12 guests maximum

-Moderate cycling: 30 to 70 km per day; river boat cruise, wine-tasting and culinary adventures.
+Easy cycling (30 to 70 km per day) with e-bike option; river boat cruise; wine-tasting and culinary adventures.

 Discover Catalonia’s tapas culture, art, wine and food on this 12 day exploration by bicycle.